juliokozarewicz/juliokozarewicz/README.md

 Welcome to my GitHub profile! 🎉

-I am a software engineer with a focus on backend development.
-I also have skills in front-end development, mobile applications, and UI design.
-I've always had a passion for photography, technology, gaming, art, science fiction, and mathematics.
-My analytical skills help me identify problems and come up with creative solutions.
-I face challenges head-on and always look for ways to improve.
-I'm excited to use my skills to develop innovative and effective solutions to meet your needs.
+I’m a software engineer specializing in backend development, though I also have experience in front-end, mobile apps, and UI design.
+My journey as a programmer began during my first degree in Economics, where I discovered Python and developed machine learning models for data predictions.
+I’m passionate about photography, technology, gaming, art, science fiction, and math, all of which frequently influence my projects.
+I’m excited to apply my skills in creating innovative and effective solutions that meet your needs!

 ## **My Areas of Expertise** 💡🚀